Scientia11/IDS-IPS-Lab-with-Snort/rules/local_rules.md

 alert tcp any 80 -> any any (msg:"HTTP payload contains DOS MZ or PE executable file signature"; file_data; content:"|4D 5A|"; depth:2; sid:10000006; rev:1;)

 alert tcp any any -> any any (msg:"Potential SSLoad activity via User-Agent"; content:"User-Agent|3A| SSLoad/1.1"; http_header; nocase; sid:10000007; rev:1;)

+alert tcp any any -> any 22 (msg:"Possible SSH Brute Force Attack"; flow:to_server,established; threshold:type both, track by_src, count 5, seconds 30; sid:10000008; rev:1;)
 ```

 ## IPS MODE